onehundredandeighty/time4d/README.md

 3. **Clean shutdown**: Always call `shutdown()` on production schedulers
 4. **Test time control**: Use `tick()` and `runUntilIdle()` to control test execution
 5. **Avoid real time in tests**: Use `DeterministicScheduler` instead of `SchedulerService`
+6. **Keep UTC in business logic**: Convert to local timezone only at the presentation layer

 ## Examples